Moving to London: Everything you need to know and do

 4. Where’s the best place to live in London?

-For some inspiration, we’ve already put together a guide to London’s best neighborhoods.
+For some inspiration, we’ve already put together guides on London’s best neighborhoods, London’s family-friendly neighborhoods and London’s richest neighborhoods.
+If you’d rather live in the suburbs of London, there are some excellent commuter towns within easy access of London.
 Here’s a quick overview of what we discuss.

 Best London neighborhoods for families: Notting Hill, Hampstead, and Richmond